-There are a lot of ways to describe the new political divide that has emerged over the last decade.
-We have nationalists versus internationalists, globalists versus populists and identitarians versus the multiculturalists.
+There are a lot of ways to describe the new political divide.
+We have nationalists versus internationalists, globalists versus populists and identitarians versus multiculturalists.
 All of those are true, but another way of thinking about it is that the debate is now moving upstream.
 For a long time, public debate was focused on economics or maybe politics.
-Those are downstream from institutions, culture and biology.
-Now, the debate has moved upstream, to the the stuff that really matters.
+Those are downstream from institutions, culture, and biology.
+Now, the debate has moved upstream, to the stuff that really matters.

 Not everyone has figured out that the debate has changed.
 The Bernie Bros, for example, are like the Japanese soldiers, who were cut off in the war and lived in the jungle for years, still fighting the war.
 The Bernie Bros still think the Democrats are the party of the working man, as if anyone in Washington cares about the working man.
 The legacy conservatives are similarly trapped in a bygone era.
 You see that in this post, by our old friend Sloppy Williamson, on the ravages of socialism on Venezuela.

 The United States has resigned in protest from the UN Human Rights Council, which has a long and ignominious record of protecting the world’s worst abusers of human rights.
 The proximate cause of the U.S. resignation was the council’s unwillingness to act on the matter of Venezuela, where the socialist government of Nicolas Maduro is engaged in political massacres and the use of Soviet-style hunger-terror against its political enemies.
 Venezuela remains, incredibly enough, not only protected by the Human Rights Council but an active member of it, an honor shared Vladimir Putin’s Russia and its political assassins, the People’s Republic of China and its organ harvesters, and the Castro dictatorship in Cuba with its torturers and al paredón justice.